apache/cordova-docs/www/docs/en/6.x/config_ref/images.md

     </platform>
 ```

+where `source` is the path to the icon which needs to be added.

+Please note that Windows platform handles MRT icons automatically, so if you specify `src="res/windows/storelogo.png"` the following files will be copied into app's `images` folder: `res/windows/storelogo.scale-100.png`, `res/windows/storelogo.scale-200.png`, etc.

+The `target` attribute specifies the base name for resultant icons.
+For every icon file destination filename is calculated as `target + '.' + MRT_qualifiers + extension(src)`.
+For the icons to display properly in resultant app every `target` value should be the one of icon filenames, defined in application's `.appxmanifest` file.

-Using `target` attribute is is possible to:
+Summarizing the above, using `target` attribute it is possible to:

-  * define a group of icons for different device scale factors using one `<icon ...>` element, for example:
+  * define a group of icons for different device scale factors using single `<icon ...>` element, for example:
 ```xml
     <icon src="res/Windows/AppListIcon.png" target="Square44x44Logo.png" />
 ```